Palpatine: Books and comics

 Palpatine appears frequently in the comic book series Darth Vader: Dark Lord of the Sith (2017–2018), written by Kieron Gillen and Charles Soule.
 It is suggested at the end of the series that Palpatine manipulated the Force to impregnate Vader's mother Shmi Skywalker, making him, in essence, Vader's father—although this is left somewhat ambiguous.
 This builds on the plot point of Anakin's virgin birth introduced in The Phantom Menace, and the claim that a Sith lord "could use the Force to influence the midi-chlorians to create life," as Palpatine tells Anakin in Revenge of the Sith.
-This would seem to have incestuous implications for Rey and Ben Solo at the end of The Rise of Skywalker, (Note: According to the film's novelization, their kiss was one of "gratitude, acknowledgement of their connection, celebration that they'd found each other".) but Soule says that "The Dark Side is not a reliable narrator," and a Lucasfilm story group member who collaborated on the comic confirmed that a direct connection between Palpatine and Vader was not their intent.
+This would seem to have vaguely incestuous implications for Rey and Ben Solo at the end of The Rise of Skywalker, (Note: According to the film's novelization, their kiss was one of "gratitude, acknowledgement of their connection, celebration that they'd found each other".) but Soule says that "The Dark Side is not a reliable narrator," and a Lucasfilm story group member who collaborated on the comic confirmed that a direct connection between Palpatine and Vader was not their intent.

 The character also appears in the final chapter of the comic book Star Wars: The Rise of Kylo Ren (2020), which illustrates Palpatine's manipulation of the young Ben Solo into becoming Kylo Ren.

 Video games

 Star Wars Battlefront II adds a canonical tale spanning the destruction of the second Death Star through the events of The Force Awakens.
 The story takes an Imperial perspective, following an elite squadron known as Inferno Squad, led by Iden Versio, as they help execute Operation: Cinder following the Emperor's death.
-Operation: Cinder was carried out by the Galactic Empire as a means of devastating several Imperial planets a few weeks after the Battle of Endor.
+Operation: Cinder was the ultimate negative sum move carried out by the Galactic Empire as a means of devastating several Imperial planets a few weeks after the Battle of Endor.
 The operation was part of the "Contingency", a plan devised by Emperor Palpatine to ensure that the Empire and its enemies would not outlive him should he perish.
+It is the logic of "if I cannot have it, no one can"; echoing Hitler's Nero Decree in 1945 where he ordered the destruction of Germany's own infrastructure.
+He preferred to see his own country reduced to ash rather than surrender.
 The plan was put into action following the Emperor's death during the Battle of Endor.

 Palpatine's threat of revenge referenced in the opening crawl of The Rise of Skywalker was included in a live event in the video game Fortnite Battle Royale before the film's release.
 Palpatine was later added to Fortnite as a purchasable cosmetic outfit, as part of the Battle Pass for the Star Wars: Galactic Battle season.
 The character has appeared in every Lego Star Wars video game to date, including Lego Star Wars: The Skywalker Saga.